How to Fix the WordPress Add Media Button Not Working Issue

 If the initial method doesn’t fix the problem, you should check for conflicts with your theme or plugins.

-Change to a Default Theme : For a limited time, change to a standard WordPress theme (such as Twenty Twenty-One) and check if the issue continues.
+Change to a Default Theme : Temporarily switch to a default WordPress theme, such as Twenty Twenty-Four, and then check whether the Add Media button starts working again.
 If the default theme allows the ‘Add Media’ button to function, your current theme is likely the source of the problem.

 Deactivate All Plugins: Turn off all your plugins and see if the ‘Add Media’ button begins to work.
 Should it do so, reactivate the plugins individually to determine which one is causing the conflict.